Hazarewal: Hazarewal tribes

+A number of tribes and communities inhabit the Hazara region, including:

-The majority of the inhabitants belong to the Awan, Dhund, Gujjar, Gakhar, Karlal, Mashwani, Sayyid, Swati and Tanoli tribes, alongside Dardic communities (Yashkun, Mankiyali, Shinkari, Rajkoti, Chili, and others), and tribes of Pashtun origin (Durrani, Dilazak, Jadoon, Khattak, Tareen and Yousafzai), the latter of whom migrated to the area after 16th century.
+The majority of the inhabitants belong to the Awan, Dhund, Gujar, Gakhar, Karlal, Mashwani, Sayyid, Swati, Tanoli, Durrani, Dilazak, Jadoon, Khattak, Tareen and Yousafzai, the latter of whom migrated to the area after 16th century, as well as Yashkun, Mankiyali, Shinkari, Rajkoti, Chili, and others.

-The Swati are a prominent tribe of Hazara known by their clan divisions, being the Gabri, Mamyali and Matravi (Note: or Mitravi) with further subdivisions.
-The tribal distribution was as follows in 1967: in Mansehra Tehsil Swati, Sayyid, Gujjar and Tanoli formed majority.
+The Swatis are a prominent tribe of Hazara known by their clan divisions, being the Gabri, Mamyali and Matravi with further subdivisions.
+The tribal distribution was as follows in 1967: in Mansehra Tehsil Swati, Sayyid, Gujar and Tanoli formed majority.
 Dhund, Karlal, Jadoon, Tareen and Awan populated Abbottabad Tehsil while Haripur Tehsil was mainly populated by Gakhar, Gujjar, Tarkheli, Tanoli, and other communities.

 Languages and culture

 Hindko is the most spoken language of Hazara Division followed by Kohistani, Shina and various Dardic languages and Pashto.
-Hindko speaking Hazarewals reside in and form the majority in the Haripur, Abbottabad, and Mansehra Districts.
-The Hindko speaking population consists of the Sayyid, Awan, Gujjar, Tanoli, Swati, Dhund, and Jadoon.
+Hindko speaking Hazarewals reside in and form the majority in the Haripur, Abbottabad, and Mansehra districts.
+The Hindko speaking population consists of the Sayyid, Awan, Gujar, Tanoli, Swati, Dhund, and Jadoon.
 Pashto speaking Hazarewals include the Yusufzais of the Tor Ghar and the Swatis of Batagram District.
 The Kohistani people such as the Mankiyali and Yashkun inhabiting the northernmost districts of Hazara speak various Kohistani languages.